Northwest Championship: Trophy

 No trophy is awarded to the Northwest Champion, and no organization grants the title.

 In 2002, the Huskies wore homemade t-shirts to mark their progress towards the Northwest Championship.
 The football undershirts had three blank boxes labeled for the other northwest schools, which the players checked off after each win.

 Results

 The Washington Huskies were successful in claiming the newly coined Northwest Championship in 2002.
 Since then, Oregon and Oregon State have both also won the title and been called Northwest Champions by local media.
 Washington State has yet to complete the sweep in the years since the title was named, but several times has been on the hunt going into the end-of-season Apple Cup.
+The Washington Huskies swept the northwest schools for the final time in 2023, on the way to a 14–1 season.

 Historical results have been compiled for prior years by the school athletic departments, local media, and fans of the football programs.

 The four teams first met in a six-game round-robin fashion in the 1903 season.
 This was also the first season in which any of the teams played all three of the others.